Get the List of Tasks task.item.list

 array

-• iNumPage — page number for pagination.
+• iNumPage — page number in pagination.

 SELECT